skambuilds/PySpark-EMR-FraudDetection/README.md

 ## Fraud Detection Model Description

+In this section we are going to describe the structure of our fraud detection algorithm.
+The code has been organized into five main parts:
+1. Competition Data Loading from the S3 Bucket
+2. Feature Selection
+2. Feature engineering
+3. Dataset splitting
+4. Model training and execution
+5. Model evaluation

+### Competition Data Loading from the S3 Bucket

+In this phase we simply load the data csv files from the S3 bucket and we join the *transaction dataset* with the *identity dataset*.

+	train_ts = spark.read.csv(train_ts_location, header = True, inferSchema = True)
+	train_id = spark.read.csv(train_id_location, header = True, inferSchema = True)
+	train_df = train_ts.join(train_id, "TransactionID", how='left')

+	test_ts = spark.read.csv(test_ts_location, header = True, inferSchema = True)
+	test_id = spark.read.csv(test_id_location, header = True, inferSchema = True)
+	test_df = test_ts.join(test_id, "TransactionID", how='left')

+### Feature Selection

 Firstly, we should apply five important tranformers/estimators from the PySpark.ml library before we start to build model.

 After applying them, the data will be ready to build a model.

 1. *StringIndexer* - Converts a single column to an index column.
 It simply replaces each category with a number.
-The most frequent values gets the first index value, which is (0.0), while the most rare ones takes the biggest index value.
+The most frequent values gets the first index value, which is (0.0), while the most rare ones take the biggest index value.
-2. *OneHotEncoderEstimator* - Convert categorical variables into binary SparseVectors.
+2. *OneHotEncoderEstimator* - Converts categorical variables into binary SparseVectors.
 With OneHotEncoder, we create a dummy variable for each value in categorical columns and give it a value 1 or 0.
-3. *VectorAssembler* - Transforms all features into a vector using VectorAssembler.
+3. *VectorAssembler* - Transforms all features into a vector.
 4. *LabelIndexer* - Converts label into label indices using the StringIndexer.
-“No” has been assigned with the value “0.0”, “yes ”is assigned with the value “1.0”.
+“No” has been assigned with the value "0.0", "yes" is assigned with the value "1.0".
 5. *StandardScaler* - Standardization of a dataset is a common requirement for many machine learning estimators: they might behave badly if the individual features do not look like more or less normally distributed data (e.g. Gaussian with 0 mean and unit variance).
-StandardScaler standardize features by removing the mean and scaling to unit variance.
+StandardScaler standardizes features by removing the mean and scaling to unit variance.

 ### Model Pipeline
 We use a pipeline to chain multiple Transformers and Estimators together to specify our machine learning workflow.
 The Pipeline’s stages are specified as an ordered array.